Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 Price

-In Moscow, St. Petersburg, the drug Prednisolone can be bought for 26-110 rubles.
+In Moscow and St. Petersburg, you can buy the drug Prednisolone for 26-110 rubles.
 Its price in Kyiv reaches 30-50 hryvnia.
-Pharmacies offer to buy pills in Minsk for 1-3 bel. rubles.
-The price in Kazakhstan is 1200 tenge.
+Pharmacies offer to purchase tablets in Minsk for 1-3 bel. rubles The price in Kazakhstan is 1200 tenge.

-In this article, you can read the instructions for the use of a medicinal hormonal drug Prednisolone.
-Reviews of site visitors - consumers of this medicine, as well as opinions of doctors of specialists on the use of Prednisolone in their practice are presented.
-A big request to actively add your reviews about the drug: did the medicine help or not help get rid of the disease, what complications and side effects were observed, perhaps not declared by the manufacturer in the annotation.
-Analogues of Prednisolone in the presence of existing structural analogues.
-Use for the treatment of shock and urgent conditions, allergic reactions, inflammatory manifestations in adults, children, as well as during pregnancy and lactation.
+In this article you can read the instructions for using the hormonal drug Prednisolone.
+Reviews of site visitors - consumers of this medicine, as well as the opinions of specialist doctors on the use of Prednisolone in their practice are presented.
+We kindly ask you to actively add your reviews about the drug: whether the medicine helped or did not help get rid of the disease, what complications and side effects were observed, perhaps not stated by the manufacturer in the annotation.
+Prednisolone analogues in the presence of existing structural analogues.
+Use for the treatment of shock and urgent conditions, allergic reactions, inflammatory manifestations in adults, children, as well as during pregnancy and breastfeeding.

-Interacts with specific cytoplasmic receptors (there are receptors for corticosteroids in all tissues, especially in the liver) to form a complex that induces the formation of proteins (including enzymes that regulate vital processes in cells.)
+Interacts with specific cytoplasmic receptors (receptors for GCS are found in all tissues, especially in the liver) to form a complex that induces the formation of proteins (including enzymes that regulate vital processes in cells.)

-Protein metabolism: reduces the amount of globulins in plasma, increases albumin synthesis in the liver and kidneys (with an increase in the albumin / globulin ratio), reduces synthesis and enhances protein catabolism in muscle tissue.
+Protein metabolism: reduces the amount of globulins in plasma, increases albumin synthesis in the liver and kidneys (with an increase in the albumin/globulin ratio), reduces synthesis and increases protein catabolism in muscle tissue.

-Lipid metabolism: increases the synthesis of higher fatty acids and triglycerides, redistributes fat (accumulation of fat occurs mainly in the shoulder girdle, face, abdomen), leads to the development of hypercholesterolemia.
+Lipid metabolism: increases the synthesis of higher fatty acids and triglycerides, redistributes fat (fat accumulation occurs mainly in the shoulder girdle, face, abdomen), leading to the development of hypercholesterolemia.

-Carbohydrate metabolism: increases the absorption of carbohydrates from the gastrointestinal tract; increases the activity of glucose-6-phosphatase (increased intake of glucose from the liver into the blood); increases the activity of phosphoenolpyruvate carboxylase and the synthesis of aminotransferases (activation of gluconeogenesis); contributes to the development of hyperglycemia.
+Carbohydrate metabolism: increases the absorption of carbohydrates from the gastrointestinal tract; increases the activity of glucose-6-phosphatase (increasing the flow of glucose from the liver into the blood); increases the activity of phosphoenolpyruvate carboxylase and the synthesis of aminotransferases (activation of gluconeogenesis); promotes the development of hyperglycemia.

-Water-electrolyte metabolism: retains sodium and water in the body, stimulates the excretion of potassium (mineralocorticoid activity), reduces the absorption of calcium from the gastrointestinal tract, and reduces the mineralization of bone tissue.
+Water-electrolyte metabolism: retains sodium and water in the body, stimulates the excretion of potassium (mineralocorticoid activity), reduces calcium absorption from the gastrointestinal tract, reduces bone mineralization.

-The anti-inflammatory effect is associated with inhibition of the release of inflammatory mediators by eosinophils and mast cells; inducing the formation of lipocortins and reducing the number of mast cells that produce hyaluronic acid; with a decrease in capillary permeability; stabilization of cell membranes (especially lysosomal) and organelle membranes.
-It acts on all stages of the inflammatory process: it inhibits the synthesis of prostaglandins at the level of arachidonic acid (lipocortin inhibits phospholipase A2, inhibits the liberation of arachidonic acid and inhibits the biosynthesis of endoperoxides, leukotrienes, which contribute to inflammation, allergies, etc.), the synthesis of "pro-inflammatory cytokines" (interleukin 1, tumor necrosis factor alpha, etc.); increases the resistance of the cell membrane to the action of various damaging factors.
+The anti-inflammatory effect is associated with inhibition of the release of inflammatory mediators by eosinophils and mast cells; inducing the formation of lipocortins and reducing the number of mast cells producing hyaluronic acid; with a decrease in capillary permeability; stabilization of cell membranes (especially lysosomal) and organelle membranes.
+Valid at all stages inflammatory process: inhibits the synthesis of prostaglandins at the level of arachidonic acid (lipocortin inhibits phospholipase A2, suppresses the liberation of arachidonic acid and inhibits the biosynthesis of endoperoxides, leukotrienes, which promote inflammation, allergies, etc.), the synthesis of “proinflammatory cytokines” (interleukin 1, tumor necrosis factor alpha, etc. .); increases the resistance of the cell membrane to the action of various damaging factors.

-The immunosuppressive effect is due to the involution of lymphoid tissue, inhibition of the proliferation of lymphocytes (especially T-lymphocytes), suppression of B-cell migration and the interaction of T- and B-lymphocytes, inhibition of the release of cytokines (interleukin-1, 2; interferon gamma) from lymphocytes and macrophages and decreased antibody production.
+The immunosuppressive effect is caused by the involution of lymphoid tissue, inhibition of the proliferation of lymphocytes (especially T-lymphocytes), suppression of the migration of B cells and the interaction of T and B lymphocytes, inhibition of the release of cytokines (interleukin-1, 2; interferon gamma) from lymphocytes and macrophages and decreased antibody formation.

-In obstructive diseases of the respiratory tract, the action is mainly due to the inhibition of inflammatory processes, the prevention or decrease in the severity of edema of the mucous membranes, the decrease in eosinophilic infiltration of the submucosal layer of the bronchial epithelium and the deposition of circulating immune complexes in the bronchial mucosa, as well as inhibition of erosion and desquamation of the mucosa.
+In obstructive diseases of the respiratory tract, the effect is due mainly to inhibition of inflammatory processes, prevention or reduction of the severity of swelling of the mucous membranes, reduction of eosinophilic infiltration of the submucosal layer of the bronchial epithelium and deposition of circulating immune complexes in the bronchial mucosa, as well as inhibition of erosion and desquamation of the mucosa.
 Increases the sensitivity of beta-adrenergic receptors of small and medium-sized bronchi to endogenous catecholamines and exogenous sympathomimetics, reduces the viscosity of mucus by reducing its production.

 Pharmacokinetics

-Prednisolone is metabolized in the liver, partly in the kidneys and other tissues, mainly by conjugation with glucuronic and sulfuric acids.
+Prednisolone is metabolized in the liver, partially in the kidneys and other tissues, mainly by conjugation with glucuronic and sulfuric acids.
 Metabolites are inactive.
-Excreted in the bile and urine by glomerular filtration and 80-90% reabsorbed by the tubules.
+It is excreted in bile and urine by glomerular filtration and is 80-90% reabsorbed by the tubules.

 Indications